pedropenduko/MathWiz/README.md

 # MathWiz
 An Android App created for the purpose of learning Android Application development.

-The app will ask users to think of any number and let them mathetimatical operations to it and guesses the answer.
+The app will ask users to think of any number and let them do mathetimatical operations to it and guesses the answer.